 Effective for Idera, Inc. and its subsidiaries on April 23, 2018.

-Idera has further committed to refer unresolved privacy complaints covering non-Human Resource data under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU Privacy Shield, operated by the Council of Better Business Bureaus.
+Idera has further committed to refer unresolved privacy complaints covering non-Human Resource data under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU Privacy Shield.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
 If your concern continues to be unresolved, you may pursue binding arbitration through the Privacy Shield Arbitration Panel.
 To learn more about the Privacy Shield Panel, please visit https://www.privacyshield.gov/article?id=F-The-Arbitration-Panel.

 Please note that Idera also receives some data via other compliance mechanisms, including data processing agreements based on the EU Standard Contractual Clauses.